ibehave-ibots/WissenschaftsnachtDemo/README.md

 The launcher automatically downloads `mouse_atlas.tif` and `mouse_atlas_annotations.tif` if they are not already present, then opens them in napari.

+If BrainGlobe prints a message like `Could not fetch the latest atlas versions` and then says it is using the last cached version, the demo can still continue as long as the atlas is already cached locally.

 In the GUI:

 1. Explore the mouse brain in 2D or 3D.
 2. Use the `Brain Region Annotations` layer to see annotated brain regions.
 3. Move the mouse over the atlas to show the current brain region name in the `Brain Region` panel.
 4. Find the left barrel cortex.

+Touchscreen controls:

+1. Double tap to zoom in.
+2. Pinch two fingers together to zoom out.
+3. Use the home/reset-view button if the view gets lost.

 Useful references: